Structure of sets which are well approximated by zero sets of harmonic polynomials: Introduction

 In the special case when $k=1$, Theorem \ref{t:main2} first appeared in \cite[Theorem 1.4]{badgerflatpoints}.
 The proof of the general case, given in \S\S 2--4 below, follows the same guidelines, but requires more sophisticated estimates.
-In particular, in \S3, we establish uniform growth and size estimates (\L ojasiewicz inequalities) for harmonic polynomials of bounded degree, which are essential to show that the approximability $\Theta^{\cH_{n,k}}_{\Sigma_p}(x,r)$ of $\Sigma_p\in\cH_{n,d}$ is controlled from above by the relative size $\widehat{\zeta}_k(p,x,r)$ of the terms of degree at most $k$ appearing in the Taylor expansion for $p$ at $x$ (see Definition \ref{modifiedzeta} and Lemma \ref{thetacontrolledbyzeta}).
+In particular, in \S3, we establish uniform growth and size estimates for harmonic polynomials of bounded degree.
+Of some note, we prove that harmonic polynomials of bounded degree satisfy a \L ojasiewicz type inequality with uniform constants (see Theorem \ref{lojasiewiczinequality}).
+These estimates are essential to show that the approximability $\Theta^{\cH_{n,k}}_{\Sigma_p}(x,r)$ of a zero set $\Sigma_p\in\cH_{n,d}$ is controlled from above by the relative size $\widehat{\zeta}_k(p,x,r)$ of the terms of degree at most $k$ appearing in the Taylor expansion for $p$ at $x$ (see Definition \ref{modifiedzeta} and Lemma \ref{thetacontrolledbyzeta}).

 Applied to harmonic polynomials of degree at most $d$, \cite[Theorem A.3]{nabervaltorta} says that and \cite[Theorem 3.37]{nabervaltorta} says that where $\cS\cH_{n,d}=\{S_p=\Sigma_p\cap|Dp|^{-1}(0):\Sigma_p\in\cH_{n,d}, 0\in S_p\}$ denotes the collection of singular sets of nonconstant harmonic polynomials in $\RR^n$ of degree at most $d$ that include the origin.
 The latter estimate is a refinement of \cite{cheegernabervaltorta}, which gave bounds on the volume of the $r$-neighborhood of the singular set of the form $C(n,d,\varepsilon)r^{2-\varepsilon}$ for all $\varepsilon>0$.
 The results of Cheeger, Naber, and Valtorta \cite{cheegernabervaltorta} and Naber and Valtorta \cite{nabervaltorta} apply to solutions of a class of second-order elliptic operators with Lipschitz coefficients; we refer the reader to the original papers for the precise class.
 Estimates \eqref{e:nv1} and \eqref{e:nv2} imply that the zero sets and the singular sets of harmonic polynomials have locally finite $(n-1)$ and $(n-2)$ dimensional Hausdorff measure, respectively.
 They transfer to the dimension estimates in Theorem \ref{t:main1} for sets that are locally bilaterally well approximated by $\cH_{n,d}$ using \cite{localsetapproximation}.
 See the proof of Theorem \ref{t:main1} in \S5 for details.